I was in Hollywood, and about to get my ears 3D-scanned.

 If you’ve ever used the standard EarPods that ship with an iPhone, you know essentially what you’ll get with these.
 The AirPods sound slightly beefier in the low end than those earbuds, but they’re almost identical in the mid-range and higher frequencies.

 The only connectivity problems I’ve had are when I try switching between my MacBook Pro and the AirPods.
 This is advertised as being quite easy, of course, but it hasn’t proven quite so straightforward for me.
-My trouble might have something to do with the fact I’m using a MacBook Pro from the Dark Ages (aka, early 2013.)
+My trouble might have something to do with the fact I’m using a MacBook Pro from the Dark Ages (aka, 2013.)

 Connecting the AirPods to my laptop is as easy as selecting them in my audio settings, but getting them to reconnect with my phone afterward can be tricky.
 I usually end up having to turn off Bluetooth on my computer and phone, put the AirPods away, and then re-enable Bluetooth on my iPhone.